-We believe that bullying and harassment are never okay.
-Bullying is contrary to the Equality Act 2010 and The LSBU Student Harassment, Bullying, and Sexual Misconduct Policy
+We believe that bullying is never ok.
+Bullying is contrary to the Student Bullying, Domestic Violence, Harassment and Sexual Misconduct policy.

 Speaking up can be difficult, but reporting makes a difference and can prevent it happening again.
 Anybody can report bullying —whether they are the victim, a witness, or someone who has heard about an incident.